 It is not as if I had never read Steven R. Covey’s book on The Seven Habits of Highly Effective People, in which he delineates four types of activities:

 - Important and Urgent

 He goes on to observe that we spend far too much time on the unimportant and urgent, and fail to set aside specific time for the important and not urgent.

-The end result is that I waste precious time by keeping busy doing the unimportant stuff instead of taking action and doing the important stuff.
+The end result is that I waste precious time keeping busy doing the unimportant stuff in order to avoid taking action and doing the important stuff.

 It is a form of self-sabotage.
-As my wise friend, Michelle Fought, CEO of Big Bold Happiness, points out, Sabotage is a block to our greatness.
+As my wise friend, Michelle Fought, points out, Sabotage is a block to our greatness.

-So I invite you to explore (as I plan to do for myself) where you are keeping busy instead of taking action on the important, but not necessarily urgent items on your to-do list.
+Where you are keeping busy instead of taking action on the important, but not necessarily urgent items on your to-do list?

 It is past time to kick self-sabotage to the curb, and to allow our greatness to unfold and benefit not only ourselves, but the world around us.

 P.S.
 I cannot remember if Steven R. Covey gave proper attribution for this matrix in his book.
 You can find more information about the original source on this site.